SahilAli3628/my_bash_setup/README.md

 # my_bash_setup
-This  repo has the scripts I have written to setup my bash shell
+This  repo has the scripts I have written to setup my bash shell.
+Setup inspired heavily from ChrisTitusTech's "mybash" but modified for my liking

 just run ./setup.sh